fabferri/zone/sysparams/README.md

 * The nuget package support .NET 7 and .NET 8 <br>
 * The package version 8.0.0 has been verified.<br>

-The **System.Diagnostics** namespace provides classes that allow you to interact with performance counters.
+The **System.Diagnostics** namespace provides classes that allows you to interact with performance counters.
 The PerformanceCounter Class has different constructors; in our code we use the constructor with the following format:
 ```csharp
 public PerformanceCounter(
 	string categoryName,